renepacchaux/huntington-bank-pavilion/README.md

 Early on in the process, I was eager to see the successful conclusion to this project.

-Our team time allocation was lawless.
+Our team's time allocation was lawless.
 We were drawing on excitement.
 The branding of our project was starting to take shape.
-The team trajectory imagined solutions that felt intuative because we felt unstoppable.
+The team trajectory imagined solutions that felt intuitive because we felt unstoppable.

 In two weeks, we were ready to show off to our stakeholders.